gamma-opt/EnergySystemModeling.jl/docs/src/datageneration.md

 ## Run_data_generation.jl

 Users set the framework for their desired regionsets and generate the regionset.
-The instance is then generated using the previously defined framework and dataset by:
+The instance is then created using the previously defined framework and dataset by:
 ```@example create_data_sets
 create_data_sets(inputdata, regionset, sspscenario_input, sspyear_input, era_year_input, Dataset, folder, subfolder, instance_name)
 ```